This is a writing from Dr Mary Ruwart, Libertarian Presidential Primary Candidate.

 Mr. Kubby's efforts were instrumental in passing Proposition 215, which

-removed the ban against medical marijuana in California.
-Many of you know
+removed the ban against medical marijuana in

 the story of Mr. Kubby's subsequent life-threatening incarceration for the

-crime of passing a law disliked by the police, his move to Canada, and his
+crime of passing a law disliked by the police, his move to

 court action that would clear him, his wife, Michelle, was told that their